Killing of Ezell Ford: Los Angeles Board of Police Commissioners report

 The Board's decision is not legally binding.
 Its findings will be sent to the LAPD's internal affairs group, and after a few months, will be forwarded to Beck, who will determine if he will discipline the officers involved.
 Any possible criminal charges will be determined by Lacey.

 Speaking after the Board's ruling, Beck downplayed the disagreement between its report and his own, and said the result was the outcome of a system of checks and balances.
-Beck also released a video message in which he told LAPD officers, "You have my support.
+Beck also released a video message in which he told LAPD officers: "You have my support.
 You have the support of the mayor.
 You have the support of the vast majority of the people of Los Angeles."
-Soboroff questioned Beck's failure to also mention the Board of Police Commissioners, which he described as "hurtful but ... untrue."
+Soboroff questioned Beck's failure to also mention the Board of Police Commissioners, which he described as "hurtful but ... untrue".
 Beck said it was not his intention to suggest that the Board did not support officers.

-Craig Lally, the president of the LAPPL, criticized the ruling, and claimed the Board had dealt with the officers severely to prevent civil unrest.
-Lally and other LAPPL officials addressed Commissioners at the Board's first public meeting following the decision, where he criticized Commissioner Paula Madison for comments she made on KNBC, in which she compared changing use of force laws to changing laws that once condoned slavery or barred women from voting.
-Lally described Madison's remarks as "disturbing and insulting."
+Craig Lally, the president of the Los Angeles Police Protective League (LAPPL), criticized the ruling, and claimed the Board had dealt with the officers severely to prevent civil unrest.
+Lally and other LAPPL officials addressed commissioners at the Board's first public meeting following the decision, where he criticized Commissioner Paula Madison for comments she made on KNBC, in which she compared changing use of force laws to changing laws that once condoned slavery or barred women from voting.
+Lally described Madison's remarks as "disturbing and insulting".
 Lally also described Ford as a "known gang member".